sadafshahab12/list-comprehension-generator-function-OOP/README.md

 **Interning** is a process where Python stores only one copy of certain strings in memory and reuses them whenever the same string is used again.
+- Explicit interning: You can manually intern a string using the sys.intern() function.

+String interning is also known as "string caching" or "string sharing".